 The average lifespan of a red blood cell is typically only a few months in length.
 During that short life, your red blood cells provide a record of how much glucose they encounter.

 This acts as a good indicator of how well you’ve been controlling your blood sugar over time.
-This ability to reveal a picture of your average blood sugar over a few months is what make the HbA1c test useful as a screening test for pre-diabetes and diabetes.
+This ability to reveal a picture of your average blood sugar over a few months is what makes the HbA1c test useful as a screening test for pre-diabetes and diabetes.

-Having red blood cells that are essentially sugar coated sounds a bit alarming, but it’s normal to have some glycation present, so your HbA1c would never be zero.
+Having red blood cells that are essentially sugar-coated sounds a bit alarming, but it’s normal to have some glycation present, so your HbA1c would never be zero.